CristianoBarone/blogular/README.md

 when connecting to the backend with a /get/article/:id uri

-and return a an array of objects containing
+and return an array of objects containing

   - Title
   - Abstract
-  - id
+  - ID

 when connecting to the backend with a /get/articles uri